xrd/ng-rails-csrf/README.md

 Now all HTTP requests (both those made with the raw $http object and those created with $resource) will get the CSRF token properly included in the request headers.

+## Thanks

+Thanks to @glebm for adding Turbolinks support.
+And, to @sectore for fixing an issue with AngularJS v1.1.

 ## Contributing

 1. Fork it